Skip to content

 There is no shortage of proposed answers.
 Some argue that life itself is extraordinarily rare, as in the Rare Earth hypothesis.
 Others that intelligence is rare, or that civilizations tend to destroy themselves early, ideas often grouped under the Great Filter.
 Still others suggest that advanced civilizations deliberately hide, either out of fear, as in the Dark Forest hypothesis, or out of restraint or indifference, as in the Zoo hypothesis.
 These explanations invoke physical bottlenecks, astronomical coincidence, and strategic silence.

 I want to sketch a different possibility.
-Depending on one’s inclination, it may comfort through implications of where survival leads; conversely, it may disquiet those doubting that such a transition is within reach.
+Depending on one’s inclination, it may comfort through implications of where survival leads, or conversely, it may disquiet those who dub the described transition dubious.
 Either way, it functions as a strong constraint on what long-lived technological civilizations culturally contain.

 The core idea is this: a powerful selection pressure favoring civilizations that eliminate internal violence and domination at a physiocultural level, down to the individual, because any civilization that fails to do so eventually destroys itself once its technology becomes powerful enough.

-I write here not through a lens of moral progress, benevolence, or enlightenment; this is a stability claim.
+We take this task not through a lens of moral progress, benevolence, or enlightenment; this is a stability analysis.

 The central intuition